kefniark/pixel-builder/website/pages/presentation.md

 **Pixel Builder** comes with a set of questions and pre-configure the project for your needs.

 You can start working on your game in minutes without having to worry about the setup or configuration files.
+We figure things out, so you don't have to.

 Every choice is transparent and easy to change, from there feel free to add libraries or features.